nschorgh/CaveXML/cavexml.md

 **Automated cross-linking between cave systems and their branches**

-Then a cave system consists of several branches with their own record in the database, they can be cross-linked.
+When a cave system consists of several branches with their own record in the database, they can be cross-linked.
 The elements [cave-system] and [branch-name] point to a [principal-cave-name], but cave names are not unique, even within the same country, so a more sophisticated approach is needed to unambiguously cross-link a cave system with its branches.
 When [cave-system] points to a [principal-cave-name], that record should include a [branch-name] that points back to the [principal-cave-name] of the referring record.
-This two-way reference guarantees that correct cross links have been identified.
+This two-way reference guarantees that correct cross links have been identified, and this identification can be peformed automatically.

 **Unique record identifier**